Author

 How much input do I have on a ghostwriter's words?

 There is a wide range of involvement from a ghostwriter.
 Sometimes, they may write everything from scratch, from a verbal interview with the person they are writing for (the 'author').
-Other times author, whose story it is, may like to write some notes, or even a draft themselves, and a ghostwriter will take this, make sense of it, and structure it in the most coherent way to tell the story.
+Other times the author, whose story it is, may like to write some notes, or even a rough draft themselves, and a ghostwriter will then make sense of it and structure it in the most coherent way to tell the author's story.

 A ghostwriter will always send drafts to the author for input before it would be published.

 It doesn't necessarily mean you are a bad writer if you need a ghostwriter.
 A professional writer will realise the maximum potential of your story or article idea.
-They have the skills and experience to develop a story arc, and to recognise what can be cut out or what needs expanding on to give the reader maximal understanding of your story.
+They have the skills and experience to develop a story arc; recognise what can be cut out or what needs expanding on; and make sense of complex information or incomplete chronology.

 I wrote a full explainer article on when and why to use a ghostwriter for Forbes, which you can read here.